jmutai/tomcat-ansible/README.md

 ## Role info

 > Ansible Role to Install Tomcat on CentOS, Fedora, Debian and Ubuntu Linux.
-This works for any version of Tomcat.
+This works for any version of Tomcat: https://computingforgeeks.com/install-tomcat-on-ubuntu-centos-with-ansible/

 ## Tested on the following operating systems